awsdocs/amazon-eks-user-guide/doc_source/access-policies.md

 |  | bindings, events, limitranges, namespaces/status, pods/log, pods/status, replicationcontrollers/status, resourcequotas, resourcequotas/status | get, list, watch |
 |  | namespaces | get,list, watch |

-### AmazonEKSClusterAdminPolicy<a name="access-policy-permissions-AmazonEKSClusterAdminPolicy"></a>
+### AmazonEKSClusterAdminPolicy<a name="access-policy-permissions-amazoneksclusteradminpolicy"></a>

 This access policy includes permissions that grant an IAM principal administrator access to a cluster\.
 When associated to an access entry, its access scope is typically the cluster, rather than a Kubernetes namespace\.
-If you want an IAM principal to have a more limited administrative scope, consider associating the [AmazonEKSAdminPolicy](#access-policy-permissions-AmazonEKSAdminPolicy) access policy to your access entry instead\.
+If you want an IAM principal to have a more limited administrative scope, consider associating the [AmazonEKSAdminPolicy](#access-policy-permissions-amazoneksadminpolicy) access policy to your access entry instead\.

 **ARN** – `arn:aws:eks::aws:cluster-access-policy/AmazonEKSClusterAdminPolicy`